 Proofreading is the final polish that will make your writing shine.
 It is critical to the success of a thesis, essay or dissertation – or any piece of writing.
 It is the final and most important step in preparing a manuscript.
 A manuscript that has not been thoroughly proofread is one whose ideas do not come across well.
 This is where proofreading is so valuable.

 Proofreading a thesis or dissertation is a special kind of reading.
 It means searching for, and correcting, basic but significant mistakes in the text.
-We will proofread and edit your writing for grammar errors, spelling mistakes, typos and formatting errors.
+We will proofread your writing for grammar errors, spelling mistakes, typos and formatting errors.
 We will advise you on word choice, sentence structure, style, omitted words or word endings, consistency and overall readability.
 On their own, these mistakes are relatively minor.
 But when there are many of them, it makes for a difficult read.

-The more proofreading services eliminate these weaknesses, the stronger the writing becomes.
+The more proofreading services help to eliminate these weaknesses, the stronger the writing becomes.
 A good proofreader will find these mistakes, correct them and improve word choice.
 The result is a significant improvement in quality, clarity and readability.
 It means less work – and a far more pleasant experience – for the reader.
 A well-proofread thesis sends out a positive message that the writer values the reader as much as the writing.

 Proofreading services in Ireland

 There is a relative lack of academic proofreading services in Ireland, where most essays, theses and assignments are not proofread.
 A proofread thesis therefore stands out from the crowd and gains a higher mark than it would have gained otherwise.
 The more problems the proofreader identifies and resolves, the greater the improvement in the mark.

 What we do (not just quality proofreading!)